benslack19/benslack19.github.io/_posts/2020-06-05-SQL-histogram-recursion.md

 From this table, each player's number of at-bats is on a separate line.
-This makes the query pretty straightforward.
-Assuming we set it to bins of 50 at-bats, we can take each player's number of at-bats, divide by 50, and `FLOOR` the result.
+[This tutorial](http://www.wagonhq.com/sql-tutorial/creating-a-histogram-sql) describes how to go about it.
+I won't repeat their lesson in detail, but I encourage you to take a look at it if what I write below does not make sense.
+I essentially applied their example to my query.
+We can take each player's number of at-bats, divide by 50, and `FLOOR` the result.
 By then multiplying by 50, you can then get back the bin groups based on the original at-bats, and then use `COUNT` to produce the number in that bin.

 ```python